-- 1.23 As explained on page 10 of this Guidance, although there are similar considerations at play, a GMPE assessment area will not necessarily be the same as any existing catchment area.
+1.23 As explained on page 10 of this Guidance, although there are similar considerations at play, a GMPE assessment area will not necessarily be the same as any existing catchment area.
 This is because catchment areas relate to existing provision and GMPE assessment areas are to be established when assessing the need for new provision.
-In practice, this means that GMPE assessment areas should be established without reference to any existing catchment areas and only with reference to the demand evidenced in the request and that the education authority is otherwise aware of in relation to children under school age who have not yet started to attend a primary school. - 1.24 When designating a GMPE assessment area, the education authority should also have regard to: - the availability and suitability of any premises in its area where GMPE is being or could reasonably be provided; - the location of any existing GMPE provision in its area; - the location of any existing GMPE provision in an adjacent authority area; - the extent to which children in adjacent authority areas could access any existing GMPE provision or any that might be established as a result of the request; and - the extent to which children resident in the proposed GMPE assessment area could access provision in an adjacent authority area.
+In practice, this means that GMPE assessment areas should be established without reference to any existing catchment areas and only with reference to the demand evidenced in the request and that the education authority is otherwise aware of in relation to children under school age who have not yet started to attend a primary school.

+1.24 When designating a GMPE assessment area, the education authority should also have regard to:

+• the availability and suitability of any premises in its area where GMPE is being or could reasonably be provided;

+• the location of any existing

+GMPE provision in its area;

+- the location of any existing GMPE provision in an adjacent authority area; - the extent to which children in adjacent authority areas could access any existing in the proposed GMPE assessment area could access provision in an adjacent authority area.